sukilau/MNIST-deep-learning/README.md

 *mnist-tf-mlp.py*, *mnist-tf-cnn.py*, *mnist-tf-rnn.py*

-* Implementation of deep neural nets, ie. multilayer perceptrons, convoluntional neural net and recurrent neural net, are trained against 55000 handwritten digit images using TensorFlow 1.0.
+* Implementation of deep neural nets (multi-layer perceptrons, convoluntional neural net and recurrent neural net) are trained against 55000 handwritten digit images using TensorFlow 1.0.
 * Evluation is made on the test set of 10000 handwritten digit images.

 *mnist-keras-mlp.py*, *mnist-keras-cnn.py*, *mnist-keras-rnn.py*

-* Implementation of deep neural nets, ie. multilayer perceptrons, convoluntional neural net and recurrent neural net, are trained against 60000 handwritten digit images using Keras.
+* Implementation of deep neural nets (multi-layer perceptrons, convoluntional neural net and recurrent neural net) are trained against 60000 handwritten digit images using Keras.
 * Evluation is made on the test set of 10000 handwritten digit images.